 (iii) $ H(u_0)= \frac{1}{2\pi}(\log\mesh \!-\! \g_{\mathrm{Euler}}\!-\!\log 2)$, where $\g_{\mathrm{Euler}}$ is the Euler constant. \end{quotation} \end{definition}

-\begin{remark} We use the nonstandard normalization at $u_0$ (usually the additive constant is chosen such that $G(u_0;u_0)=0$) in order to have convergence to the standard continuous Green's function $\frac{1}{2\pi}\log|u\!-\!u_0|$ as the mesh $\mesh$ goes to zero. \end{remark}
+\begin{remark} We use a nonstandard normalization at $u_0$ (usually the additive constant is chosen so that $G(u_0;u_0)=0$) in order to have convergence to the standard continuous Green's function $\frac{1}{2\pi}\log|u\!-\!u_0|$ as the mesh $\mesh$ goes to zero. \end{remark}